Portland and Multnomah County Oregon Salvation Army financial assistance programs.

 Each corps center will distribute goods including emergency food boxes.
 Struggling individuals and families can receive one.
 Every box is filled with donated groceries, canned goods and other items from local grocers.
 The Gresham Corps also operates a Harvest Share program on the first Wednesday of every month for seniors and families.
 Stop by for perishable and non-perishable foods and a variety of healthy options.

-Holiday aid is a focus of the Salvation Army.
+Free holiday programs are a focus of the Salvation Army.
 The non-profit will try to help families have a blessed and bountiful Thanksgiving, Christmas and overall holiday season.
 The non-profit will do their best to provide everyone who needs help and is qualified with goodies (such as toys) and a Christmas dinner they would not have been able to enjoy without their assistance.
 Many volunteers help create this service for the community.

 Christmas assistance is offered to people who need help, as they try to do the most good for the most people.
 They especially try to help families with children.
+This is where the Angel Tree program comes into play.

 They try to assist families who are most vulnerable, especially children and seniors, and help them have a truly special Christmas.
 Some of the programs include Adopt-a-Family, the Angel Tree Program, and also fresh holiday food baskets.
 These resources provide clothing and toys for children at Christmas.